microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 ```

-Click the run button to create the stored procedure in the database.

 3. Run the following T-SQL in a new query window to create embeddings for all products in the Products table: